ZrrSkywalker/Point-M2AE/README.md

 The paper has been accepted by **NeurIPS 2022**.

+## News
+* Our latest work, [I2P-MAE](https://arxiv.org/pdf/2212.06785.pdf) has been accepted by **CVPR 2023** 🔥 and [open-sourced](https://github.com/ZrrSkywalker/I2P-MAE).
+I2P-MAE leverges 2D pre-trained models to guide the pre-training of Point-M2AE and achieves *SOTA* performance on various 3D tasks.

 ## Introduction
 Point-M2AE is a strong **M**ulti-scale **M**AE pre-training framework for hierarchical self-supervised learning of 3D point clouds.
 Unlike the standard transformer in MAE, we modify the encoder and decoder into pyramid architectures to progressively model spatial geometries and capture both fine-grained and high-level semantics of 3D shapes.
 We design a multi-scale masking strategy to generate consistent visible regions across scales, and reconstruct the masked coordinates from a global-to-local perspective.